A B C D E F G H I J K L M N O P Q R S T U V W Y

 AS9100: A quality system with standard requirements which specifies additional requirements for the quality system of the aerospace industry.

-Assembly: Fitting together of the separate component parts of a part, machine or tool.
+Assembly: Fitting together the separate component parts of a part, machine, or tool.

 Axisymmetric Forging: A forging where the flow of the metal during deformation is in a direction predominantly away from a common axis in a radial direction.

-Block: The forging operation in which metal is progressively formed to the general desired shape and contoured by means of an impression die (used when only one block operation is scheduled).
+Block: The forging operation in which metal is progressively formed to the general desired shape and contoured utilizing an impression die (used when only one block operation is scheduled).